2025 Pittsburgh Panthers football team

-The 2025 Pittsburgh Panthers football team represents the University of Pittsburgh as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-The Panthers are led by eleventh-year head coach Pat Narduzzi and play their home games at Acrisure Stadium located in Pittsburgh.
+The 2025 Pittsburgh Panthers football team represented the University of Pittsburgh as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+The Panthers were led by eleventh-year head coach Pat Narduzzi and played their home games at Acrisure Stadium located in Pittsburgh.

+The Pittsburgh Panthers drew an average home attendance of 51,845, the 39th-highest of all college football teams.